What is Prevention?

 Prevent Child Abuse Indiana recognizes that child abuse prevention activities must be provided at all three levels of prevention, including:

 Primary Prevention – Programs and services designed to promote the general welfare of children and families.

-Secondary Prevention - Services identified and provided to families who are at high risk for abuse.
+Secondary Prevention – Services identified and provided to families who have identified risk factors for abuse.